briankleinqiu/Stat154-finalProject/PythonStuff/README.md

 - SVM.py creates a linear SVM model with L1 penalty, takes forever.
 79.56% on holdout with L2 penalty and identical to logistic on Kaggle, .79585 with L1 penalty
 - kernelSVM.py creates a kernel SVM model with Gaussian rbf kernel, is O(n^2) so train on a smaller subset.
 65.577% with rbf, 50.18644 with poly
 - KNN.py: doesn't work due to errors with scipy sparse matrix
+- RandomForest.py creates random forest with 'gini' and min\_leaf set to 100.
+Gives 74.632%

 MISC: